 In moderation, ice cream is not off-limits for people with type 2 diabetes.
+However, it is important to consider carbohydrate serving sizes and their potential impact on blood sugar.

 People with type 2 diabates have to consider how ice cream will affect their blood sugar levels since blood glucose control is critical for managing diabetes.